akash-network/docs/deploy/multi-tier-app.md

 ### Before We Begin

-This guide is to be considered an extenstion of the [Deploy an Application](../guides/deployment.md) guide.
+This guide is to be considered an extension of the [Deploy an Application](../guides/deployment.md) guide.
 Please ensure you have successfully completed all steps leading up to the "Create the Deployment Configuration" step in said guide, as they will not be discussed here.

 ## Create the Deployment Configuration

-Let's create a deployment configuration that specifies mutliple services in a single deployment.
+Let's create a deployment configuration that specifies multiple services in a single deployment.

 ```bash
 ---